Ari Kagan

-Ari Kagan (born Arkady Kagan in 1967) is an American politician who is a member of the New York City Council from the 47th district, representing Bensonhurst, Coney Island, Gravesend, and Sea Gate.
+Ari Kagan (born Arkadiy Kagan in 1967) is an American politician who was a member of the New York City Council from the 47th district, representing Bensonhurst, Coney Island, Gravesend, and Sea Gate.
 Elected in November 2021, he assumed office on January 1, 2022.
+After being elected as a Democrat, he switched his party membership to the Republican Party during his City Council term.
+Kagan lost his re-election bid to Democrat Justin Brannan in 2023.

 Early life and education

 Kagan was born in Minsk in 1967.
 His parents were survivors of the Holocaust.
 His paternal grandmother Sofiya was killed in the Minsk ghetto in 1942 while his father Mikhail survived.

-After graduating Secondary School No. 20 in Minsk, he joined the Soviet Army and attended Leningrad Suvorov School.
-In February 1984, he was admitted to the Journalism Department at Lvov Military Political College, from which he graduated in 1988.
+After graduating Secondary School No. 20 in Minsk, he attended the Leningrad Suvorov School until the Spring of 1984 after which he joined the Soviet Army and in the Fall of 1984, he was admitted to the Journalism Department at Lviv Higher Military-Political School, from which he graduated in Spring 1988.

 In 1991, Kagan left the Soviet Army and the Soviet Communist Party.
-He said he "gradually became disillusioned with the Soviet-Communist ideology".
-He immigrated to the United States with his family in May 1993, after the collapse of the Soviet Union.
-In the U.S., he attended Zicklin School of Business at Baruch College and graduated with a degree in Business Administration, Marketing and Advertising in 1999.
+He said he "became disillusioned with the Soviet-Communist ideology".
+He immigrated as a refugee to the United States with his family in May 1993, after the collapse of the Soviet Union.
+In the U.S., he attended Zicklin School of Business at Baruch College and graduated with a Bachelor of Business Administration in Marketing and Advertising in 1999.

-In 2002, he legally changed his name from "Arkady" to "Ari" when he became naturalized as a U.S. citizen.
-In a 2010 interview, Kagan said of the name change: "Firstly, Ari is shorter than Arkady, and Americans do not distort my name, and secondly, I like my new name because it resembles the abbreviation of the words "America - Russia - Israel"."
+In 2002, he legally changed his name from "Arkadiy" to "Ari" when he became naturalized as a U.S. citizen.
+In a 2010 interview, Kagan said of the name change: "Firstly, Ari is shorter than Arkadiy, and Americans do not distort my name, and secondly, I like my new name because it resembles the abbreviation of the words "America - Russia - Israel"."

 Career

 Journalism

-As a military journalist, he worked in Soviet Latvia with the newspapers Sovetskiy Tankist in Dobele and Dlya Rodiny! in Riga.
+As a military journalist, Kagan worked in Soviet Latvia with the newspapers Sovetskiy Tankist in Dobele and Dlya Rodiny! in Riga.
 Kagan said that he was "lucky to work in various papers during the Gorbachev era of Glasnost and Perestroika when criticism of authorities was allowed and sometimes even encouraged".
 He told TabletMag that "I was not a dissident.
 But I was honest with myself, with my family, with my readers."
+After resigning from the Soviet Army in 1991, Kagan worked for two anti-Communist papers: "Independent Baltic Newspaper" (Riga) and "Byelorussian Enterprener" (Minsk).

 In Brooklyn, Kagan worked as a writer for the Russian-language newspapers Yevreiski Mir and Vecherniy New York.
 He also presented a weekly television program on the Brooklyn-based Russian Television Network of America (RTN).
+From 2005 to 2021, Kagan hosted the morning Radio Show "New York City News" on Russian language Davidzon Radio (620 AM).

 Democratic Party politics

-In 2012, he was elected as a Democratic District Leader in the 45th New York State Assembly District and founded the political club Bay Democrats in 2014.
-In December 2022, Kagan switched parties from Democratic to Republican in December 2022, giving up his District Leader post.
+In 2012, Kagan was elected as a Democratic District Leader in the 45th New York State Assembly District.
+He founded the political club Bay Democrats in 2014.
+In December 2022, Kagan became a Republican and stepped down from his District Leader post.